MrSentualDecilos/PokeDex/README.md

 This is a personal project I made with Kotlin for displaying my portfolio to recruiters, but feel free to check it out and download it to take on ideas!

+It's a simple App that shows all Pokemon and details for each one of them.
+More coming soon!

 For this project I used:
 - Kotlin
 - MVVM